s-n-g/pygtk-color-selection/README.md

 ## 1. pygtk-color-chooser

-The first script displays a Gtk color chooser window (no color picker available).
+The first script displays a Gtk color chooser window.
 Clicking the `+` button will open the `color editor`.

+If the program [xcolor](https://github.com/Soft/xcolor) (a lightweight color picker for X11) is installed, color picking functionality is enabled (an extra button is added to the window to this end).

 The window can be localized (using the **-t**, **-o** and **-c** command line parameters and the `LANG=xx_YY.UTF8` locale setting as shown in the image below).